alexharri/website/posts/webgl-gradients.md

 ## Final words

-I hope this was a good introduction to writing shaders, and I hope I provided you the tools and intuition to get started writing shaders yourself!
+I hope this was a good introduction to writing shaders, and I hope I provided you with the tools and intuition to get started writing shaders yourself!

 At the beginning of the post I promised to link to the final shader code, so [here it is][final_shader_code].